4. Planning Your Memorial Service Program

 Sound System: Depending on the size of your memorial service, may need to employ a sound system.

 For a smaller crowd a megaphone, also called a “bullhorn,” will suffice.
-Local pro-life activists may have one you can borrow, or you can buy one for about $50 from Amazon.com.
+Local pro-life activists may have one you can borrow, or you can buy one for about $50 on Amazon.

 In a pinch, especially if amplification is not allowed, multiple walkie-talkies can be strategically distributed throughout the crowd to broadcast the event from the stage.